Finalists ACWB painting and photography competition for young

 Note: Media resources for free and royalty-free editorial use.

-This information is published with PressPage technolgy.
+This information is published with PressPage software.

 About Art & Culture without Borders

-Art & Culture without Borders, whose founder and president, Soumaya Akbib and Princess Beatrice of Orleans, whose mission is the celebration of our common humanity through art and culture as a link between people of different ethnic backgrounds and religions, through cooperate with other civil society organizations and government intitutions
+Art & Culture without Borders, whose founder and president, Soumaya Akbib and Princess Beatrice of Orleans, mission is the celebration of our common humanity through art and culture as a link between people of different ethnic backgrounds and religions, through cooperate with other civil society organizations and government intitutions

 - The preservation of indigenous traditions and cultures.